CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 Once you grasp the basics of rollbacks, follow these steps to set up a functional system:

 1.  **Configure Version Control**
     Integrate version tracking into your deployment process and establish restore points for quick reversion.
-Data from Capgo shows this strategy can cut downtime by up to 85% during critical failures [\[1\]](https://capgo.app/).
+Data from CodePushGo shows this strategy can cut downtime by up to 85% during critical failures [\[1\]](https://capgo.app/).

 2.  **Set Up Monitoring**
     Include error tracking, user feedback, performance metrics, and update status monitoring to ensure smooth operations.